-If your Rector or Priest-in-Charge informs you that she or he is leaving your parish to take a new position or to retire, it can feel like a blow to the gut.
+If your Rector or Priest-in-Charge informs you that he/she/they are leaving your parish to take a new position or to retire, it can feel like a blow to the gut.
 It's very common to experience a variety of feelings ranging from bewilderment and betrayal to joy and excitement about new things for the priest and for the congregation.
 In the midst of dealing with the emotional impact of such news, wardens and vestries have particular responsibilities to which they must attend during this period of transition.
 Here are some things you'll need to know as well as some tasks that are yours to accomplish.

-Upon receiving the news:
+Upon Receiving the News: